 By bus it takes 7 to 10 hours to travel 366 km from Bangkok in Thailand to Battambang in Cambodia via the border crossing Poipet.
 If you want to travel direct then you need to take one of the tour company services departing from the Khao San Road area.
 The other option is to take one of the cheaper bus services as far as the border crossing near Aranyaprathet and then take a minivan service from Poipet on the other side of the border to Battambang.

-There is a single direct bus services a day from Bangkok to Battambang which you can book online.
+There are currently 2 direct bus services a day from Bangkok to Battambang available to book online.

-- The first part of the journey from Bangkok to Sisophon in Cambodia is by bus.
+- The first part of the journey with Travel Mart from Bangkok to Sisophon in Cambodia is by bus.

-- The second part of the journey from Sisophon to Battambang is by minivan.
+- The second part of the journey with Travel Mart from Sisophon to Battambang is by minivan.

-Use the Search Box below to book your tickets from Bangkok to Battambang.
+Use the Search Box below to buy your tickets from Bangkok to Battambang.